qbead/qbeadWebsite/content/book/transpile.md

 for teaching physics and computer science through an artistic medium.
-You can support our non-profit [Kickstarter](https://www.kickstarter.com/projects/spinwheel/447670470) to help us reach more curious young minds and to get the device and teaching kit showcased in this lesson.
+You can support our non-profit [Kickstarter](https://www.kickstarter.com/projects/spinwheel/447670470) to help us reach more curious young minds and to purchase the device and teaching kit showcased in this lesson.

 ::: intro-box
-We built the [SpinWheel](https://www.kickstarter.com/projects/spinwheel/447670470) and its [engaging aesthetics](https://spinwearables.com) around the Arduino platform because of its low barier to entry.
-We also want our online learning resources to be interactive, in the style of [Explorable Explanations](https://explorabl.es/), as this significantly improves learning outcomes.
-Thus, we needed to find a way to "compile" example C code in our webpages and show how it would affect the physical device.
-Since the device has motion sensors which are central to many of the lessons we want to teach, we sought a way to simulate that in a web page as well.
+We built the [SpinWheel](https://www.kickstarter.com/projects/spinwheel/447670470) and its [engaging aesthetics](https://spinwearables.com) around the Arduino platform because of its low barrier to entry.
+We also wanted our online learning resources to be interactive, in the style of [Explorable Explanations](https://explorabl.es/), as this significantly improves learning outcomes.
+Thus, we needed to find a way to "compile" example C code in our webpages and show how changes to the code would affect the physical device.
+Since the SpinWheel contains motion sensors which are central to many of the lessons we want to teach, we sought a way to simulate that in a web page as well.
 Read on to see our misadventures in hacking together the most fragile C-to-Javascript transpiler: 100 lines of silly code that open up great pedagogical opportunities.
 :::

 ::: warning